MIKE9708/JpegCompressionJupyter/README.md

 ## Create a python virtual enviorment

-In oreder to create a virtual env install the package with the command :
+In order to create a virtual env install the package with the command :
 ```
 pip install --user virtualenv
 ```